markdavidhughes/cloud-architecture/content/blog/hugo/index.md

 Discover how to create your very own blog just like this one.
 {{< /lead >}}

+This site was built using Hugo and is hosted using a static web application on Microsoft Azure.
+There are associated GitHub actions which control how the site is built and published.

+It uses the Blowfish theme created by Nuno Coração.
+This is available from <a target="_blank" href="https://github.com/nunocoracao/blowfish">here.</a>

+This guide also follows the Microsoft Learn guide available from <a target="_blank" href="https://learn.microsoft.com/en-us/azure/static-web-apps/publish-hugo">here.</a>

+If you'd like to build something similar you can follow the following steps:

 The original aim of Blowfish was to develop a theme that was simple and lightweight.
 The theme is a fork of <a target="_blank" href="https://github.com/nunocoracao/congo">Congo</a> and expands its initial vision.

 ## Tailwind CSS 3.0